gregmmxix/Getting-and-Cleaning-Data-course-assignment/Codebook.md

 **Step 5.
 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject**

-Data is summarized by calculating average of variables for each activity and subject combination.
-Variable names are adjusted by adding "_avg" as variables became avg. versions of originals.
+Data in FEATURES.MEAN.STDEV is summarized by calculating average of variables for each activity and subject combination.
+Summarized veriables saved as MEAN.STDEV.AGGR data.frame.
+Variable names are adjusted by adding "_avg" as variables became average versions of originals.

+MEAN.STDEV.AGGR data frame is final tidy dataset which is exported as result of assignment.

 **Tidy data set**